There's a problem with...

 Keep in mind that you're the only person seeing your old, cached username.
 Eventually, your old username will be completely cleared out of our system.
 If you'd like the old username to disappear immediately, however, you can uninstall and reinstall the app to clear your cache.

 There's a known issue where some people may see the wrong profile photo when viewing a follower's account.
 To fix the problem, delete and re-install Instagram.
 Your photos and profile data will be saved.

 If you've upgraded to iOS 8 and aren't receiving Instagram push notifications on your phone, try logging out of the app and then logging back in.
 You can also upgrade to the latest version of Instagram to fix this problem.

 Getting someone else's push notifications usually happens when you let someone else log into their Instagram account on your phone.
 To stop the notifications from appearing on your phone, ask the other person to log into Instagram on another phone.

 You can also turn push notifications off for your phone.
 Or, if you have access to the other account, turn push notifications off for that account only.
 Learn more about adjusting push notifications.

 If you keep experiencing this issue, please let us know.

 The Home tab or Feed

-- When there are large groups of people at an event trying to use a network at the same time, like at a concert, festival or baseball game, there can be intermittent connectivity issues.
-It may appear as if you're connected to the network and have strong cellular signal even though connection is weak.
+- When there are a lot of people at an event, like a concert or baseball game, trying to use a mobile network at the same time, it may appear as if you have strong cellular signal even though connection is weak.
 This should resolve itself once you're no longer at the event.